 In many cases where the person has managed to get in touch with the mentioned network of NGOs operating at the Adriatic ports, he or she has managed to apply for asylum.
 In the others the push back was carried out to the port of departure.
 According to the testimonies collected by the Network, if the ferry leaves immediately the person is kept on board.
 Otherwise, he or she is dropped off, held in a police station inside the port, and then taken back to the ferry.

-Early 2020, the Committee of Ministers of the Council of Europe rejected the request made by the Italian Government to close the supervision processes initiated following the Sharifi ruling.
+In early 2020, the Committee of Ministers of the Council of Europe rejected the request made by the Italian Government to close the supervision processes initiated following the Sharifi ruling.

 Arrivals by air